ontio/ontology-java-sdk/docs/en/identity_claim.md

 ### 1 **Data structure**

-`ontid` a user’s only identity
+`ontid` A user’s only identity
-`label` the name of a user id
+`label` The name of a user ID
-`lock` indicates whether the user’s id is locked, whose default value is false.
+`lock` Indicates whether the user’s ID is locked, whose default value is false.
 Locked id info cannot get updated in the client
-`controls` the array of identity ControlData
+`controls` The array of identity ControlData
-`extra` the field that client developer stores extra information, whose value may be null
+`extra` The field that client developer stores extra information, whose value may be null

 ```
 //Identity data structure